oracle-samples/full-stack-disaster-recovery/README.md

 ## Security

-Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process
+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process.

+## Contributions

+Community contributions are not currently being accepted.

 ## License